 Google Trends is a simple but effective way of keeping on top of those all important trends.

 Similar in many ways to Bitly, the Google URL Shortener does exactly what is says on the tin – and more.
 This online resource allows users to create a shortened URL for use on websites and marketing materials.
-Quick and easy and free to use, this is an invaluable tool for anybody selling online.
+However, it is not available now and Google has closed this feature.

 Getting started as an Amazon FBA seller can be a tricky business with occasional unexpected costs so we hope that this guide to free services has been helpful – and if it has, don’t forget to leave a lovely review for the kind providers!